d2iq-shadowbq/Enterprise-DC-OS-LATEST-Install-Cheatsheet/1 - Prerequisites.md

-# Enterprise DC/OS 1.12 Prerequisites Installation Guide
+# Enterprise DC/OS latest Prerequisites Installation Guide
+# Updated for 1.13

 The prerequisites are to be run one every cluster node (Masters, Public Agent, Private Agent) including the Bootstrap node